ibaitamayo/BARDENA/paquetes_R/Comorbilidades.Rcheck/00_pkg_src/Comorbilidades/README.md

 Weights
 Each condition from the Charlson score is assigned a score when computing the weighted Charlson index, irrespectively of the coding system utilised.
 In particular, diabetes with complications, hemiplegia/paraplegia, renal disease, and malignancies are assigned a score of 2; moderate/severe liver disease is assigned a score of 3; metastatic solid tumour and AIDS/HIV are assigned a score of 6; the remaining comorbidities are assigned a score of 1. comorbidityallows the option of applying a hierarchy of comorbidities should a more severe version be present: by choosing to do so (and that is the default behaviour of comorbidity) a type of comorbidity is never computed more than once for a given patient.

-Los códigos CIAP2 son los siguientes: grupo CIAP2 ami K75 ami K76
+Los códigos CIAP2 se mapearon con cada código de CIE10 para obtener el siguiente listado: grupo CIAP2 ami K75 ami K76